The Fabulous Irishman (Playhouse 90)

 "The Fabulous Irishman" was an American television play broadcast live on June 27, 1957, as part of the CBS television series, Playhouse 90.
 It was the 39th episode of the first season.

 Plot

-The play tells the story of Irish politician Robert Briscoe.
-It begins in 1918 when Briscoe, as a young Jewish Irishman, became active in the Irish Republican Army (IRA).
-During the Irish War of Independence, he smuggled arms past the Black and Tans and was the subject of a "shoot on sight" order.
-He later became the first Jewish Lord Mayor of Dublin.
+The play begins in 1918 when Robert Briscoe, a young Orthodox Jew living in Dublin under British-rule, defies his father's wishes and joins the IRA during the Irish War of Independence.
+He smuggles arms past the Black and Tans and becomes the subject of a "shoot on sight" order.